aVeryStrangeLoop/aVeryStrangeLoop.github.io/personal.md

 Gleick, James. **Chaos: Making a new science**.
 Open Road Media, 2011.
 (The book that introduced me to chaos and the field of dynamical systems in general)

 Mitchell, Melanie. **Complexity: A guided tour**.
 Oxford University Press, 2009.
-(The book that made me realise that what I want to work on comes under the field of complex systems)
+(The book that made me appreciate the importance of being cross-disciplinary)